-Finally, there is the type of innovation that the ATO Compliance Model represents.
-Innovations normally pertain to either changes in products or changes in processes (Damapour and Gopalakrishnan, 2001).
+Thus innovations normally pertain to either changes in products or changes in processes (Damapour & Gopalakrishnan 2001).
 A product is goods or services offered to a client, whilst a process is the mode of production or delivery of goods or services.
-The majority of literatures about innovation and change in organisations focus around the introduction of new technologies or systems of production in industry (see Rogers, 1995).
-By contrast, the Compliance Model is both a product and a process - a 'soft' (ways of thinking, ATO philosophy) and 'hard' (routine practices, services, publications) form of change (Harrisson, Laplante and St-Cyr, 2001).
-The rationale of the model is to encourage ATO staff to treat taxpayers as individuals who are embedded in specific contexts.
-This perspective affects processes, whilst also making ATO staff think pre-emptively about how to write and target their literatures, affecting products.
+The majority of literatures about innovation and change in organisations focus around the introduction of new technologies or systems of production in industry (see Rogers 1995).
+By contrast, the Compliance Model is both a product and a process - a 'soft' (ways of thinking, Tax Office philosophy) and 'hard' (routine practices, services, publications) form of change (Harrisson et al. 2001).
+The rationale of the model is to encourage Tax Office staff to treat taxpayers as individuals who are embedded in specific contexts.
+This perspective affects processes, whilst also making Tax Office staff think pre-emptively about how to write and target their literatures, affecting products.
 As a result, it is an 'outward-looking' innovation that cuts across organisational boundaries, and has ethical and value implications for its practitioners and for taxpayers.
 This makes it an unusual form of organisational innovation and one worthy of further investigation.